mec0104/image-resizing/README.md

 update the path to the cropped image folder in line 11

-update the path tothe resized (final) image folder in line 12
+update the path to the resized (final) image folder in line 12

 the smallest height in line 52 may need to be adjusted